Casterlabs/Commons/README.md

 ## Repository

-We use Jitpack for our deployment and hosting.
+We use GitHub packages + our own resolver for our deployment and hosting.

 <details>
   <summary>Maven</summary>